-Perhaps one of the worst places to deal with a high-conflict personality is in court – especially if it’s your co-parent and you’re fighting over custody.
+Perhaps one of the worst places to deal with a high-conflict personality is in family court, especially if it’s your co-parent and you’re fighting over custody.
 If you ever find yourself in this situation, prepare yourself to be bushwhacked by Oscar-worthy performances that may convince even the most skeptical judge that you’re the one creating conflict and your co-parent is the victim.
+At High Conflict Resolutions, we help parents prepare for exactly this dynamic.

-However, if you become aware of the patterns typically followed by HCPs (high-conflict personalities), you may beat them at their own game.
-First, let’s have a quick look at the prominent high-conflict personalities that share the targets of blame, the all-or-nothing mindset, unmanaged emotions, and extreme behaviors:
+A high-conflict personality (HCP) is a pattern of behavior defined by targets of blame, all-or-nothing thinking, unmanaged emotions, and extreme behavior.
+If you become aware of the patterns these individuals typically follow, you may beat them at their own game.
+First, let’s have a quick look at the prominent personality types that share these traits:

 1. Antisocial high-personalities (Antisocial HCPs)